karma9874/Reminder/README.md

 About App
 -------
-- This app is having lots of and lots of bugs so please feel free to post issues.
+- This app is having lot of and lots of bugs so please feel free to post issues.
 Thank you